WINCING WHILE YOU EAT? CONSIDER FULL-MOUTH RECONSTRUCTION

-Pain while chewing can ruin the finest of dining experiences.
+Chewing pain can ruin the finest of dining experiences.
 Eat with ease following full-mouth reconstruction.
-After a thorough consultation at our Louisville, Kentucky office, our dental team can create a plan to transform your mouth.
+After a thorough consultation with our Louisville, KY dentist, our dental team can create a plan to transform your mouth.

 How can I rebuild my mouth?